Access to Information

-The Information Commissioner, who is responsible for monitoring and enforcing compliance with the Freedom of Information Act 2000, has drawn up a model publication scheme for all public sector organisations which we have decided to adopt and formally commit to.
-The Commissioner has also published a definition document for NI Government departments which sets out in some detail what his minimum expectations are as far as we are concerned.
+The Information Commissioner's Office (ICO), who is responsible for monitoring and enforcing compliance with the Freedom of Information Act 2000, has drawn up a model publication scheme for all public sector organisations that we have adopted and formally committed to.
+The ICO has also published a definition document for NI government departments which sets out in some detail what the minimum expectations are as far as we are concerned.

 We have reviewed the information we routinely put into the public domain to ensure we are compliant with the definition document.
 You will be able to see where we don’t hold relevant information or where for some reason we have decided not to routinely disclose information identified in the definition document by referring to our Publication Scheme - Guide to Information

-Most of the information we make routinely available can be accessed through our website by using the search facility.
-Such information is continually updated.
+Most of the information we make routinely available can be accessed through our website, which is continually updated.
 If you cannot find information through the search engine and we have indicated in the definition document that the information is routinely available this may be because the information cannot be loaded onto our website.
-In such circumstances please contact Adele Boyle, Corporate Affairs Executive, Utility Regulator, Queens House, 14 Queen Street, Belfast, BT1 6ED, telephone: 028 9031 6343, email: firstname.lastname@example.org, and ask for the information to be provided to you.
+In such circumstances please contact Adele Boyle, Corporate Affairs Executive, Utility Regulator, Queens House, 14 Queen Street, Belfast, BT1 6ED, telephone: 028 9031 6664, email: email@example.com, and ask for the information to be provided to you.

 Accessing information which is not included in the Publication Scheme

-As an open and transparent organisation we are committed to routinely publishing as much information as possible; however if you want information which is not on our website or otherwise available through our guide to information you may ask us for it in accordance with further provisions of the Freedom of Information Act 2000 and of the Environmental Information Regulations 2005.
+As an open and transparent organisation we are committed to routinely publishing as much information as possible; however if you want information that is not published on our website you may ask for it in accordance with further provisions of the Freedom of Information Act 2000 and the Environmental Information Regulations 2005.
 Requests for such information should be sent to Adele Boyle (see contact details above).